vanshikam31/Credit-Score-Prediction/README.md

 ## Features

-* Data preprocessing and cleaning
+* Data Preprocessing and Cleaning
 * Label encoding for categorical variables
 * Train-test split for model validation
 * Implementation of Logistic Regression, Decision Tree, and Random Forest classifiers